Know How To Deal With a Fire Before One Starts

 Follow These Four Steps When That Need Arises

-You've probably seen a fire extinguisher hanging in offices and schools in Bent Tree, TX, before, but did you ever have to use one?
+You've probably seen a fire extinguisher hanging in offices and schools in Far North Dallas, TX, before, but did you ever have to use one?
 If you needed to put out a fire, would you know how to use one?
 Following these four steps will help you if and when that need arises.

 1. Pull the Alarm